shellicar/reference-foundation/README.md

 ### Shared tsconfig

 A shared `tsconfig.json` file is used to maintain consistent TypeScript settings across projects.
 These shared configurations will be located in the `packages/typescript-config` package.
-This standardization helps avoid discrepancies between different parts of the codebase.
+This standardisation helps avoid discrepancies between different parts of the codebase.

 For more details on sharing `tsconfig.json`, refer to the [Turbo documentation on TypeScript][tsconfig-sharing].

 ### Library Configuration

-**Tsup** is utilized in this repository for library configuration and TypeScript build setups.
+**Tsup** is utilised in this repository for library configuration and TypeScript build setups.
 The configuration for `tsup` is defined in `tsup.config.ts`, allowing for fast and easy production of both ESM and CJS outputs, streamlining the build process for libraries.

 For more information on configuring `tsup`, check out the official [tsup documentation][tsup].